-Night leg cramps, also called nocturnal leg cramps, are painful, involuntary contractions or spasms of muscles in your legs, usually occurring when you're in bed.
-Night leg cramps usually involve your calf muscles, although muscles in your feet or thighs might cramp as well.
-Forcefully stretching the contracted muscle relieves the pain.
+Night leg cramps happen when leg muscles suddenly tighten during sleep.
+They're also called nocturnal leg cramps.
+Night leg cramps usually involve calf muscles, although muscles in the feet or thighs might cramp as well.
+Stretching the tight muscle with force can relieve the pain.

-Other conditions that may sometimes be associated with night leg cramps may include:
+Other health issues that can sometimes be linked to night leg cramps include: